Empirical Validation and Verification

 - Table of Contents:

-- How to undertake empirical validation for an agent-based computational model, that is, how to ensure that such a model is consistent with empirical data?
+- How to undertake empirical validation for an agent-based model, that is, how to ensure that an agent-based model is consistent with empirical data?

 - Consider the following famous quote from G.E.P.
 Box (1979): "All models are wrong, but some are useful."
 This quote raises the following important question: Must the intended purpose of a model be known before meaningful empirical validation can proceed?